qifun/stateless-future-akka/README.md

 Note that the `Future` block for `receive` must receive all the message until the actor stops.
 In fact, the `def receive = Future { ??? }` is a shortcut of `def receive = FutureFactory.receiveForever(Future[Nothing] { ??? })`.

+## Another example

-## Another sample that create an actor that concantenate arbitrary number of strings.
+This example creates an actor that concantenates arbitrary number of strings.

     import com.qifun.statelessFuture.akka.FutureFactory
     import akka.actor._